 The Health Benefits of Drinking Espresso

-Now that we’ve got the negatives out of the way, let's look at some of the ways drinking espresso may improve your health.
+Now that we have the negatives out of the way, let’s get positive and look at some of the ways drinking espresso may improve your health!

 Many large studies have found that drinking coffee may actually increase your lifespan.